A No-go theorem for device-independent security in relativistic causal theories

-where we take without loss of generality $\alpha_{a,b,x,y} \geq 0$ and normalize the inequality so that $\omega_c(G) \leq 1$.
-Here $\omega_c(G)$ denotes the optimal classical value of the inequality, with $\omega_q(G), \omega_{ns}(G) = \omega_{rc}(G)$ denoting the corresponding optimal quantum and no-signaling (equal to relativistic causal in the bipartite case) values.
-The following proposition (whose proof is provided in the Supplemental Material \cite{ref14}) shows that in a three-party Bell test with the measurement events occuring in the spacetime configuration in Fig. \ref{Figure1}, relativistic causal correlations exist that allow both pairs of parties A-B and B-C to simultaneously observe the maximum no-signaling value $\omega_{ns}(G)$ of the inequality. \begin{prop}[1] Consider any bipartite Bell inequality $G$ of the form in Eq.(\ref{eq:bip-Bell0}).
+Here $\omega_c(G)$ denotes the optimal classical value of the left-hand side of the above inequality.
+The following Proposition shows that in a three-party Bell test with the measurement events occurring in the space-time configuration in Fig. \ref{Figure1}, relativistic causal correlations exist that allow both pairs of parties A-B and B-C to simultaneously observe the maximum relativistic causal value $\omega_{rc}(G)$ of the inequality. \begin{prop}[1] Consider any bipartite Bell inequality $G$ of the form in Eq. (\ref{eq:bip-Bell0}).
 Suppose three players perform their measurements in the space-time configuration of Fig.\ref{Figure1}, and that both Alice-Bob and Bob-Charlie test for the violation of $G$.
-Then, there exist correlations $\{P(a,b,c|x,y,z)\}$ in RC theories that allow both A-B and B-C to achieve $\omega_{ns}(G)$. \end{prop} As an example of the general proposition above, we find that the following RC box
+Then, there exist correlations $\{P(a,b,c|x,y,z)\}$ in RC theories that allow both A-B and B-C to achieve $\omega_{rc}(G)$. \end{prop} The proof is provided in \cite{ref14}.

-allows both A-B and B-C to achieve the maximum no-signaling value of 1, for any unique game $G_{u}$ defined by a set of permutations $\{\pi_{xy}\}$ \cite{ref20,ref21}.

-Given that the security of device-independent cryptographic protocols is based on the monogamy of non-local correlations, this raises a question whether device-independent cryptography that is solely based on relativistic causality, is even possible.
-Here we show that under some conditions, multi-party non-local correlations as evidenced by the Svetlichny inequality do satisfy a monogamy relation.
-While not by itself proving that RC device-independent cryptography is possible, these multi-party correlations pave the way for further studies on designing such device-independent protocols.

-Consider the simplified situation in which four parties lie on a spacetime with only one spatial dimension and one temporal dimension (1+1 D).
-The well-known three-party inequality \cite{ref28,ref29}:

-was proposed by Svetlichny to witness genuine multi-party non-locality.
-Here, $A_i, B_j, C_k$ are observables taking $\pm 1$ values, and the bilocal and broadcast (BC) bound for the Svetlichny expression is $4$.
-In this (4,2,2) scenario, the Svetlichny expression satisfies the trade-off relation:

-The upper bound above was obtained using a linear program maximizing the value of the Svetlichny expression (\ref{eq:TripartiteMon}) over the RC constraints in the (4,2,2) scenario (given in \cite{ref1, ref14}).
-We remark that the above trade-off relation is not strictly a ''monogamy" since it allows both pairs of observers to simultaneously violate the local bound of $4$, although the RC conditions do not allow both pairs to achieve maximum violation.
-We investigate this further in Table 1, where we compute the maximum value of the Svetlichny expression when one pair achieves the maximum value of $8$, as well as the maximum quantum value of $4 \sqrt{2}$.
-As seen in the table, only by achieving the algebraic value is it possible to ensure that a fourth party is not genuinely correlated with two of the three parties, while achieving the maximum quantum value limits the correlations with a fourth party up to $\approx 5.17$.